 5. Are Procter guards CE marked?

 A: Yes guards are CE marked when they are designed, manufactured and supplied to the relevant machine safety standards.

 6. What documentation is provided with the guards?

 A: Should the guards be purchased on a supply only basis then full drawings/instructions will be provided as well as documentation such as Declaration of Conformity (when applicable).

 7. Does Procter offer a free guarding survey?

-A: For customers who feel they need expert advice on possible hazards they may have with their machinery, Procter are more than happy to carry out a free site survey and put forward workable solutions.
+A: For customers who feel they need expert advice on possible hazards they may have with their machinery, Procter are more than happy to carry out a free initial consultation and put forward workable solutions.

 8. Can Procter undertake any required electrical/control work?